BoarBotDevs/BoarBot-Wiki/docs/How to Contribute.md

 \`\`\`

 Generally, the large code block is used for multiple lines, while the small block is used for single lines.
-Addionally, remember that the \` symbol is the grave, not the apostrophe or quotation marks.
+Addionally, remember that the \` symbol is the backtick (sometimes known as grave), not the apostrophe or quotation marks.

 ### Quotation Boxes